jbatonnet/Rinkhals/docs/docs/guides/mainsail-add-webcam.md

 6. Switch to your **Dashboard** and set the webcams to "All."
 You should now see both webcams working.

+!!! note

-⚠️ **Do not use the stream option!** It will spike your CPU usage. ⚠️
+    **Do not use the stream option!** It will spike your CPU usage. ⚠️

----

 🎉 You have successfully added a webcam!
 Happy Printing! 😃

----

-Tested Webcams : EMEET Full HD Webcam - C960 1080P ✅